Tail Docking and Dew Claw Removal

 for the dog and can easily become infected with devastating results.

-Tails Docking and Dew Claw removal is usually done within the first 3 days after
+Tails Docking and Dew Claw removal is usually done within the first 3 to 5 days after

 Home Page